 26. Seasonal gardening

 Living in an area with distinct seasons lends itself to learning about what foods grow best in different conditions.
+Small urban homesteading projects, like a box garden, are a rewarding way to learn about local seasonal food.
 Whether or not you attempt to grow and store foods throughout the year, you can use seasonal growing to talk about, and make meals that emphasize, seasonal ingredients.

 27. Build a mini ecosystem